-10 May Kenneth Olumuyiwa Tharp CBE – Our new director
+10 May Kenneth Olumuyiwa Tharp CBE – New Africa Centre Director

 The Trustees of the Africa Centre are pleased to announce that Kenneth Olumuyiwa Tharp CBE has been appointed Director of the Africa Centre.

 As one of the UK’s most respected cultural leaders, Kenneth will lead the Africa Centre into an exciting new phase, including a major capital project and redefining us as the international centre for contemporary African culture, business and innovation.
 Under Kenneth’s direction the Africa Centre will continue to celebrate and showcase the richness of African and black British culture, challenging stereotypes and telling the diverse stories of Africa and its diaspora.

 His appointment marks an exciting period of transformation for the Centre, and over the coming months, the Africa Centre plans to join the main building on Great Suffolk Street with a Performance Venue and The Hub, a flexible co-working space and accelerator for entrepreneurs and creatives, both contained within neighbouring railway arches.
 Additional facilities include a gallery, meeting and broadcast suite, the Africa Learning & Research Centre and a new café, opening onto the street, with a unique pan-African culinary offering.

 We are very excited to have Kenneth join us at the Africa Centre and lead us forward to even greater heights!

 Oliver Andrews, Chair of the Africa Centre, said:

 “As the Africa Centre continues a period of reinvention and growth, we are delighted to appoint Kenneth Olumuyiwa Tharp as director.
 With extensive arts management experience, having served as Chief Executive of The Place for nearly a decade, Kenneth is one of the most respected and well liked cultural figures in the UK.